ITDProject/HouseholdFormulationRepository/README.rst

 # HouseholdFormulationRepository

 The code/data in this repository are provided in support of Ref.
 [1],  prepared as part of our ITD project.
-The details of project can be found at http://www2.econ.iastate.edu/tesfatsi/ITDProjectHome.htm
+The details of this project can be found at http://www2.econ.iastate.edu/tesfatsi/ITDProjectHome.htm

 The developers of the code are Swathi Battula and Leigh Tesfatsion, with early assistance from Rohit Reddy Takkala.

 [1] Swathi Battula, Leigh Tesfatsion, and Zhaoyu Wang (2020),  "A Customer-Centric Approach to Bid-Based Transactive Energy System Design,” *IEEE Transactions on Smart Grid* 11(6), pp. 4996-5008.
 DOI: 10.1109/TSG.2020.3008611.
 Working paper available at: https://lib.dr.iastate.edu/econ_workingpapers/75

-Currently, this repository is only supported on Windows Operating System.
+Currently, this repository is only supported on a Windows operating system.

 Installation Instructions: